Chrysalis-B/searching-for-javascript/README.md

 For the frontend I decided to user create-react-app as I wanted to get up and running fast but also demonstrate skills in working with a framework.

 I decided to use the Material-UI component library.
-This ways I was able to implement a decent UI within time I had.
+This way I was able to implement a decent UI quickly.

+Unfortunately due to time constraints tests are not implemented.